PicoLisp: History

-In the 1980s, PicoLisp began development on the Macintosh, and was used in commercial application development since then.
 The design of PicoLisp is most similar to the first version of MacLisp, Interlisp and mainly Portable Standard Lisp.
 It was ported to DOS and SCO Unix.
 Since 1993, it was used mainly on Linux.
 In the mid-1990s, database functions were added.

 The first versions were written in a mix of C and assembly language.
 In 1999, a first rewrite from scratch was done, fully in C. In 2002, that version was released under a GNU General Public License (GNU GPL).
 In 2010, it changed to an MIT/X11 license.

 In 2009, the 64-bit version was released, another rewrite, this time written in generic assembly, which in turn is implemented in PicoLisp.
 This version adds support for coroutines.

 In December 2010, a Java version named Ersatz PicoLisp was released.

 In September 2014, Burger announced the PilMCU project on the PicoLisp development listserv, an effort with George Orais to implement PicoLisp in hardware directly.

 In July 2015, Burger announced PilOS - The PicoLisp Operating System, a minimal prototype based on the modification of PilMCU targeting embedded applications.
 It runs on standard x86-64 PC hardware, directly off the BIOS and includes all the features of 64-bit PicoLisp (minus native function calls, due to the fact there is no other native environment such as the C standard library); in principle, it works as its own operating system.

 In the summer of 2016, development of PilBox ("PicoLisp Box") – a generic Android app allowing to write apps in pure PicoLisp – was started.
 It is still being developed and maintained.

 In 2021, PicoLisp was re-implemented in LLVM and released as pil21.
 The source language which is compiled to LLVM-IR is also in PicoLisp syntax.